No Knead Bread

 Simple and rustic, this is an Easy Bread Recipe you’ll want to make again and again.
 This craggy loaf is perfect to serve with soups, stews or any dish where you’re dying to soak up a delicious sauce with a slice of bread.
 Plus it makes delicious croutons!

-What Supplies Are Needed for This Bread Recipe?
+What Supplies Are Needed for Dutch Oven Bread?

 The list isn’t too long, but you may not have all of these ingredients on hand.